lolbat/wrongdog/content/posts/Writing Markdown.md

     - emacs
 ---

 Some time ago I started doing most of my writing using Markdown.
-Almost everything I write end up online, either in a blog or website, and so it made sense to use a formatting system that was web-friendly.
+Almost everything I write ends up online, either in a blog or website, and so it made sense to use a formatting system that was web-friendly.
 The more I used it though the more I wanted to use it everywhere.
 Being able to format you copy as you type, without having to move a mouse or use a menu, allows you to work without having to interrupt your thought process.
 And you can do some very complex formatting in Markdown without much effort.

 I joined a Mastodon server last week and one of the first things I started looking for were Markdown formatting options in the website.
 Reddit has then, I thought, so Mastodon must.
 They don't, sadly, but I suspect that it is a very frequent feature request.